nhsconnect/gpconnect/pages/foundations/foundations_use_case_read_a_patient.md

 - SHALL include the `versionId` of the current version of the `Patient` resource.
 - SHALL include all relevant business `identifier` details (i.e. NHS Number) for the `Patient` resource.
 - SHALL supply gender, name, birth date or deceased date where these are available (as indicated by the [Must-Support](https://www.hl7.org/fhir/STU3/conformance-rules.html#mustSupport) FHIR property)
+- The patient resource SHALL contain at least a single name element.
+The patient resource SHALL contain a single instance of the name element with the `use` of `official`.
+This official name should contain the name registered on the spine which is returned by a PDS lookup for the patient.

 ```json
 {